domRiddle/ASF/IPC.md

 {"Message":"OK","Result":{"AcceptGifts":"System.Boolean","TradingPreferences":"ArchiSteamFarm.BotConfig+ETradingPreferences"},"Success":true}
 ```

 In comparison with `GET /Api/Structure`, this endpoint returns object of given type where all its values are encoded as string type of given property.
+You can also use this endpoint recursively, for example by checking how `ArchiSteamFarm.BotConfig+ETradingPreferences` in example above is exactly defined.

 ---